See and Learn Language and Reading

 The See and Learn Vocabulary steps introduce children to their first words at the earliest stage of language development in approximate developmental order.
 Each step is also designed to teach the vocabulary needed for a corresponding See and Learn Phrases step.

-The See and Learn First Phrases steps teach children to put spoken words together in a range of two key word phrases and to read their first sight words and phrases.
+The See and Learn Phrases steps teach children to put spoken words together in a range of two key word phrases and to read their first sight words and phrases.

 The See and Learn Sentences steps teach children to put spoken words together in longer sentences and use grammatical markers, including plurals, personal pronouns, past tenses, conjunctions, prepositions, negatives and question forms.
 These steps also continue to teach children to read sight words and sentences.

 Working with other See and Learn programs